everydayhero/buildkite-aws-stack/README.md

 3. In EC2, create a new Key Pair
 4. In CloudFormation, create a new stack and upload `bootstrap.yml`
 5. Fill in the parameters and continue to create
-6. In Buildkite, create a new pipeline associated to your forked repository
-7. Configure pipeline with environment variables, referencing output values from CloudFormation stack
-8. Run pipeline
 9. ...
 10. Profit?